lmarinl1/HPC-Project-DNA/README.md

 ## Project description
 In this project we are looking on how to do a successful count of the  four nucleobases in the nucleic acid of DNA that are represented by the letters G–C–A–T. They are guanine, cytosine, adenine and thymine.
-Given a human genome, the program will go though it counting every time it finds either G–C–A–T or an N which stands for Not recognized.
+Given a human genome, the program will go though it counting every time it finds either G–C–A–T or an N which stands for Not recognized, this happens when we find a different molecule
 ## Configuration and installation

 This section specifies how to install and configure the technologies used to carry out this project.